 With an address in Williamstown, Kentucky, Grant Healthcare and Rehabilitation is the lone facility located in the area.
-With an overall grade of B-, this appears to be a middle of the pack facility.
-This nursing home seems to have some things working in its favor.
-We were also pleased to find that this place was consistent in each of the major categories we assessed.
-Additional information about these categories can be found below.
+With an overall grade of B, this appears to be a fine facility.
+This nursing home definitely has plenty of good features.
+Fortunately, this place did not have any weak links in any of the four major categories.
+More information about these categories is available below.

 Grant Healthcare and Rehabilitation